xebia/ai-toolbox/README.md

-# AI Toolbox
+# Xebia AI Toolbox

 > Check out the website [here][1]

 There are a lot of AI tools, but how do you actually accomplish any work with them?
-This project aims to collect as many of your workflows as you want to share.
+This project aims to collect as many of your workflows as you want to share with fellow Xebians to help them to be more productive using AI.
 Found a way to capture your thoughts with AI?
 Write about it!
 Does it help you with blogging/speaking/writing?
 Write about it!

 ## How to contribute